charlymedrano7/real-time-TDDFTB-Daresbury/01_spectra_and_laser/01_carbazole/02_laser_and_analysis/README.md

   - Look at the `waveplot_in.hsd_` template input file for waveplot:
     - Which files are needed?
     - In which orbitals are we interested?
-  - After editing and completing his file, just rename it to `waveplot_in.hsd` and run waveplot using your current installed version that probably is at:
+  - After editing and completing this file, just rename it to `waveplot_in.hsd` and run waveplot using your current installed version that probably is at:

   `$HOME/dftbplus/_build/app/waveplot/waveplot'